|

 schools of veterinary medicine and veterinary hospitals affiliated with

-their own discretionary income to pay for the treatment of cancer in animals
+own discretionary income to pay for the treatment of cancer in animals animals —

-animals — money that might otherwise go toward a vacation, home improvement,
+money that might otherwise go toward a vacation, home improvement, savings, or

-savings, or other leisure activity.
-As Dr. Duda points out, this is not
+other leisure activity.
+As Dr. Duda points out, this is not money that would

 When veterinary cancer researchers receive funding